aquach/vim-mediawiki-editor/README.md

 Once you have these, use your favorite Vim plugin manager to install `aquach/vim-mediawiki-editor`, or copy `plugin` and `doc` into your `.vim` folder.

-I recommend you pair this with [mediawiki.vim](https://github.com/chikamichi/mediawiki.vim) for syntax highlighting.
+I recommend pairing this plugin with [mediawiki.vim](https://github.com/chikamichi/mediawiki.vim) for syntax highlighting and with [goyo.vim](https://github.com/junegunn/goyo.vim) for WriteRoom-esque editing.

 ## Usage